zerothi/pythonsupport-page/docs/menu/documentation/uninstall/uninstall-conda.rst

 Uninstalling Anaconda/Conda
 ===========================================

-This is a guide on how to uninstall Anaconda from your computer.
-It can help if you for example:
+This guide will help you uninstall Anaconda from your computer.
+This can be useful if:

 1. Are trying to install packages with :ref:`pip`, but you cant import the package.